Hevanafa/Posit-92/doc/api.md

 procedure spr(const image: PBitmap; const x, y: integer; const transparencyKey: byte);
 ```

-The long name may sound cool, but using a terser & more familiar naming can save a lot of energy especially when having to maintain the game for a longer time (more than 1 month or so).
+The long name may sound cool, but using a terser & more familiar naming can save a lot of energy especially when having to maintain the game for a longer time period (more than 1 month or so).

 ## Units